YJAJ/2018_fastai_part1/README.md

 1. Papers to read: Zeiler et al., 2011 (http://www.matthewzeiler.com/wp-content/uploads/2017/07/iccv2011.pdf) or Visualisation of Resnet-based models through Gradient-weighted Class Activation Mapping (Grad-CAM) https://arxiv.org/abs/1610.02391

 2. My notes on the paper: http://yjpark.me/blog/jekyll/update/2018/12/02/notes-on-grad-cam.html

+## Monday 10th December 2018
+We decided to read the VGG paper by Oxford Visual Geometry Group since we came across VGG16 and VGG19 frequently while studying visualisations.
+VGG is also one of the winners of ImageNet challenge 2014.
+1. Paper to read: Simonyan and Zisserman, 2014 (https://arxiv.org/abs/1409.1556)